Deformations of biorthogonal ensembles and universality: Statement of results

 This is in other words the probability distribution for the scaled points $u_j=u(x_j)=cn^\gamma(x_j-x^*)$ living on $\K$.
 When, for instance, $\dd\nu(x)=\dd x$ is the Lebesgue measure on $\R$, then $\dd \mu_n(u)=\dd u$ is simply the Lebesgue measure on the scale $u$, which is independent of $n$.
 In contrast, if say $\dd\nu$ is the counting measure on $\Z$, then $\dd\mu_n$ is the counting measure on the scaled lattice $\frac{1}{n}\Z$, hence varying with $n$.

 Let us continue our discussion for a moment assuming that $\mu_n=\mu$ is independent of $n$.
 If the re-scaled kernel ${\msf K}_n(u,v)$ converges as $n\to\infty$ to a, say continuous, {\em limit kernel} $\msf K(u,v)$, uniformly for $u,v$ in compact subsets of $\K$, some probabilistic consequences for the point processes may be drawn.
-First, the limit kernel $\msf K$ then also defines a determinantal point process $\mathcal X$ on $\K$: this follows essentially from a criterion of Lenard described, e.g., in \cite{Soshnikov2000a}.
-Secondly, we have weak convergence of the point processes $\mathcal X_n$ to $\mathcal X$ as $n\to\infty$.
-For Hermitian positive-definite kernels, this follows from the fact that the associated operators converge in trace-norm, see e.g.\ \cite[Proposition 3.10]{ShiraiTakahashi}.
+First, the limit kernel $\msf K$ then also defines a determinantal point process $\mathcal X$ on $\K$: this follows essentially from a criterion of Lenard described, e.g., in \cite{Soshnikov2000a}. {\rev Secondly, we have weak convergence of the point processes $\mathcal X_n$ to $\mathcal X$ as $n\to\infty$, meaning that \cite[Section 11.1]{DaleyVere-JonesVolII} the finite dimensional distributions of $\mcal X_n$ converge weakly (in the sense of measures) to the finite dimensional distributions of $\mcal X$.} For Hermitian positive-definite kernels, this follows from the fact that the associated operators converge in trace-norm, see e.g.\ \cite[Proposition 3.10]{ShiraiTakahashi}.
 In general, proving weak convergence of the point processes using convergence of the kernels requires more careful arguments, as we will explain in Remark \ref{remark:weakcvg}.

 If $\mu_n$ depends on $n$, the same holds true if $\mu_n$ converges to some limiting measure $\mu$ in a sufficiently strong sense.
 In many situations, the integral operator $\mathbf K$ with kernel $\msf K$ will be an infinite rank projection on $L^2(\mu)$, hence not trace-class, but {\em locally trace-class}, i.e.\ its restriction to every bounded subset of $\K$ is trace-class.
 In such cases, random point configurations in $\mathcal X$ are a.s. infinite \cite{Soshnikov2000a} but locally finite, and we represent them as counting measures $\xi=\sum_i \delta_{u_i}$.